Hurence/opc-simple/README.md

 ##### Connect to an OPC-DA server

-As a prerequisite you should have an up an running OCP-DA server.
+As a prerequisite you should have an up an running OPC-DA server.
 In this example we'll use the [Matrikon OPC simulation server](https://www.matrikonopc.com/products/opc-drivers/opc-simulation-server.aspx).

 Please feel free to change connection settings reflecting your real environment.